kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 ---

 That did not quite work out as expected, because:
-* We wanted each square on the grid to have a different random color.
+* We wanted each square in the grid to have a different random color.
-* But we wanted any particular square on the grid to have the same color over time.
+* But we wanted any particular square in the grid to stay the same color over time.

-With the above program, the color of any given square is changing randomly over time.
+With the above program, the color of any given square is changing randomly as the program runs.

 How can you fix this?

 One approach can be to do the following:

 * At the beginning of the program (in `setup`), you can create a description of each block.
 This description can contain the position of the block and its (random) color, and can be implemented as a [case class](../reference/scala.html#abstraction-case-class).
 The descriptions of all the blocks can be put into a sequence (specifically an ArrayBuffer, which makes it easy to create an empty sequence and then add elements to it one by one).
-* In `drawLoop` - you can erase the canvas, and then go through the sequence, draw the elememts, and do the dynamic behavior as before.
+* In `drawLoop` - you can erase the canvas, and then go through the sequence of blocks to draw them and do the dynamic behavior as before.

 ---
 ```scala